Phoshco/CodeExpDeez/README.md

 Yuliati </br>
 Oakar Min </br>
 Lihui Tan </br>

-###Context and Problem Statement
+##Context and Problem Statement
-Inconvenience of checking of training schedule and routine orders: Usually only posted on physical paper at the respective Company office
+Inconvenience of checking of training schedule and routine orders: Usually only posted on physical paper at the respective Company office </br>

-Orders given by commanders may not be clear: Commands given verbally may not be coherent, and easily forgotten
+Orders given by commanders may not be clear: Commands given verbally may not be coherent, and easily forgotten </br>

-Differing commands from different commanders: Confusion 101
+Differing commands from different commanders: Confusion 101 </br>

-Engagement with people in other Companies within the Unit is low: Improved communication within Companies can help with better scheduling
+Engagement with people in other Companies within the Unit is low: Improved communication within Companies can help with better scheduling </br>

-Lack of stock at eMart and long queues during breaks: A better system to inform servicemen before physically going down is needed
+Lack of stock at eMart and long queues during breaks: A better system to inform servicemen before physically going down is needed </br>

 ###Proposed solution
-An announcement App which the higher authorities can use to relay information to their subordinates, while also making purchase of items easier for all.
+An announcement App which the higher authorities can use to relay information to their subordinates, while also making purchase of items easier for all. </br>

 ###Features
-Military personnel with higher rank can make announcements to their subordinates
+Military personnel with higher rank can make announcements to their subordinates </br>

-Senior commanders will be able to see commands given by junior commanders to troopers
+Senior commanders will be able to see commands given by junior commanders to troopers </br>

-Ease of checking eMart inventory and a pre-ordering pick up system
+Ease of checking eMart inventory and a pre-ordering pick up system </br>

-Virtual routine orders/training schedule and reminder
+Virtual routine orders/training schedule and reminder </br>